 Probably one of the most intriguing result to come from the planet searchers was the discovery of a planet around Gliese 581.
 This planet is located at a distance around its star that is within the star's habitable zone.
 This zone marks the region where water on the surface of a planet can exist as a liquid.
 In our solar system the zone goes from around the area of Venus out to around Mars, with the Earth right in the middle.
 Scientists generally view the existance of water in a liquid form as a requirement for life to exist.
 Personally I would have thought that coffee was more important, but that's just me.
 Remember, just because the planet around Gliese 581 is located within the habitable zone though doesn't mean there is life on it - it just means that water could exist as a liquid.
 Be careful when you read such announcements in the news about major discoveries - just because they say water could exist, doesn't mean it actually does exist on the surface of this planet.
 The Kepler mission has fournd nearly earth-sized planets that are located in Habitable Zones of stars similar to our Sun, but of course just because a planet is found in the correct location doesn't mean it has water on the surface.
 Just be on the look out for more news in the future about such systems.

-While liquid water has yet to be confirmed on a planet outside of our solar system, it does appear that water in other forms exists on planets.
+While liquid water has yet to be confirmed on a planet outside of our solar system, it does appear that water in other forms exists on planets or around other stars.
 The first indication of this was in the spectra of a planet around the star HD209458b, which appears to show water in the planet's atmosphere.
 Several other worlds have been observed with water vapor in their atmospheres.
 While this may seem exciting, it isn't really unexpected, since water is a fairly common molecule in the Universe and we would expect to see in many locations in its various forms.
 Observations of a white dwarf GD 61 show evidence of asteroids containing water around it.
 While asteroids aren't planets, this does seem to indicate that water-based objects are present around this star, and perhaps before the star became a white dwarf there may have been planet like objects around it.
 Who knows?
 Obviously you wouldn't want to be on a planet around a white dwarf since they give off so little light, unless you like to be frozen.

 No matter how you look at it, this is certainly an exciting time